-The Employer and the Union will work collaboratively to ensure that employees are able to complete their duties in a safe environment, without fear of bullying or harassment.
-Bullying and harassment will not be tolerated and both parties are is dedicated to preventing any instance of bullying or harassment in the workplace.
+COHO Management Services - Field Operations ("COHO") is dedicated to ensuring that employees are able to complete their duties in a safe environment, without fear of bullying or harassment.
+As such, COHO will not tolerate and is dedicated to preventing any instance of bullying or harassment in the workplace.

-(e) "Racism" means a belief that race is the primary determinant of human traits and capacities and that racial differences produce inherent superiority of a particular race.
+(e) "Racism" means a belief that race is the primary determinant of human traits and capacities and that racial differences product inherent superiority of a particular race.

-12.02 No Discrimination, Harassment or Racism
+12.02 No Discrimination, Racism or Harassment

-- (a) Every employee has the right to work in an environment that is free of discrimination, harassment or racism by the Employer or another employee.
-The Employer recognizes the diverse composition of its workforce and will not allow its workforce or workplace to become a forum for the expression of prejudice or the practice of discrimination, harassment or racism. - (b) It is the policy of the Employer to recognize the worth of each member of the workforce and to provide for equal rights and opportunities without discrimination, harassment or racism.
+- (a) Every employee has the right to work in an environment that is free of discrimination, racism and harassment by the Employer or another employee.
+The Employer recognizes the diverse composition of its workforce and will not allow its workforce or workplace to become a forum for the expression of prejudice or the practice of discrimination, racism or harassment. - (b) It is the policy of the Employer to recognize the worth of each member of the workforce and to provide for equal rights and opportunities without discrimination, racism or harassment.
 It is the responsibility of every employee to assist in enforcing this policy.